sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

  --header 'Accept: application/json'
 ```

-#### phoneNumber
+#### phoneNumber in E.164 format

+E.164 is the international telephone numbering plan that guarantees that each device on the PSTN (public switched telephone network) has a globally unique number.
+This number allows calls and texts to be correctly routed in individual phones in different countries.

+The format of an E.164 number, which has a maximum of 15 digits, is [+][country code][subscriber number including area code]

-The phone number in e.164 format with leading +.
-Example +12025550134.
-This may need to be URL encoded to work.
-Example %2B12025550134
+An example of this format is +12025550134.
+This number may need to be URL encoded to work.
+For example, %2B12025550134.

 #### Update Mask

-updateMask that determines which resource fields are modified in an update.
-Following fields can be updated:
+The updateMask parameter determines which resource fields are modified in an update.
+The following fields can be updated:

 - displayName
 - smsConfiguration.servicePlanId

 #### Body

-updateMask parameters can be attached in the request body like this:
+updateMask parameters can be attached in the request body as shown below in this example:

+#### Request

 ```json
 {